LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-A guy walks into a bar and asks for 1.4 root beers.
-The bartender says "I'll have to charge you extra, that's a root beer float".
-The guy says "In that case, better make it a double."
+Eight bytes walk into a bar.
+The bartender asks, "Can I get you anything?"
+"Yeah," reply the bytes.
+"Make us a double."

 <!--joke-end-->